How to connect the NetSuite Accounting software to Abacus

 The navigation looks like this:

-When on this page, make sure you go to the SuiteCloud tab and then check off three options that we need 'on' in order to sync data.
+When on this page, make sure you go to the SuiteCloud tab and then check off four options that we need 'on' in order to sync data.

 - Client SuiteScript

 - Server SuiteScript